tensorflow/tfx-addons/proposals/20220823-huggingface_model_pusher.md

 - `pushed_version` : string value to indicate the current model version.
 This is decided by `time.time()` Python built-in function
 - `repo_id` : repository ID where the model is pushed to.
 This follows the format of f"{username}/{repo_name}"
 - `branch` : branch name where the model is pushed to.
 The branch name is automatically assigned to the same value of  `pushed_version`
+- `commit_id` : the id from the commit history (branch name could be sufficient to retreive a certain version of the model)
 - `repo_url` : repository URL.
 It is something like f"https://huggingface.co/{repo_id}/{branch}"

 The behaviour of the component:
-1. It pushes the model when the model is blessed or when the `model_blessing` parameter is set to `None`
+1. It pushes the model when the `model` is blessed, or it pushes the `model` when the `model_blessing` parameter is set to `None`.
+This behaviour inherits from the standard `Pusher` component
 2. Creates HuggingFace Hub Repository object using the `huggingface-hub` package.
-It will clone one if there is already an existing repository.
+It will clone one if there is already an existing repository
 3. Checks out a new branch with the name as `pushed_version`.
+Since the model is pushed for experimental purpose, it would be good to track the versions of the model within separate branches (When the model is ready to be open to public, one can manually merge the right version(branch) into the main branch)
 4. Copy all the model related files into a temporary directory in a local file system.
 All the model related files produced by the upstream component such as `Trainer`.
-They could be stored in GCS bucket, so `tf.io.gfile` module is a good choice since it handles files in location agnostic manner (GCS or local).
+They could be stored in GCS bucket, so `tf.io.gfile` module is a good choice since it handles files in location agnostic manner (GCS or local)
 5. Add & commit the current status
 6. Pushes the commit to the remote HuggingFace Model Repository